Zavy86/docker-course/topics/20-compose-development-stack/README.md

 port `3000` on our host to port `3000` in the container, and a `depends_on` section that specifies that the `app` service depends on the `db` service, ensuring that Docker Compose starts the database before the application.

-Let’s proceed with starting the stack.
+Let's proceed with starting the stack.
 To do so, we simply need to run the command:

 ```shell
 $ docker compose up